Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

 Example: Sally is charged with the first-degree murder of Anne.
 First-degree murder requires a “deliberate and premeditated killing of another with malice aforethought.”
 It also carries penalties of life imprisonment or even death.
 However, Sally was incredibly high on cocaine that night and argues that she was too intoxicated to form the specific intent to plan the murder.
 Instead, she argues that her charges should be reduced to second-degree murder, as she could not have pre-planned the killing.

-3. What is an affirmative defense in Colorado?
+3. What is an affirmative defense?

 Each of the defenses above is considered an “affirmative defense.”
 An affirmative defense basically means the defendant can argue circumstances existed to negate the criminal conduct in full (resulting in the dismissal of the charges) or in part (resulting in the reduction of the charges to a less serious offense) even though the crime charged did occur and was committed by the defendant.